Mean Field Portfolio Games with Epstein-Zin Preferences: The mean field game with Epstein-Zin utility

-\begin{assumption} The processes $(r_t)$, $(R_t)$, $(\sigma_t)$ and $(\sigma^0_t)$ are progressively measurable and bounded, and $(\sigma)^2+(\sigma^0)^2$ is strictly positive. \end{assumption} We denote by $\Pi=(\Pi_t)$ and $C=(C_t)$ a pair of progressively measurable processes that represent the investor’s investment strategy and consumption plan, respectively.
-Specifically, $\Pi_t$ denotes the amount of money invested in the risky stock and $C_t$ denotes the amount of money consumed at time $t \in [0,T]$.
-The corresponding wealth process $X^{\Pi, C}$ then evolves according to the SDE
+\begin{assumption} The processes $h$, $\sigma$ and $\sigma^0$ are progressively measurable and bounded, and $\Sigma^2:=(\sigma)^2+(\sigma^0)^2$ is strictly positive. \end{assumption} We denote by $\pi$ and $c$ a pair of progressively measurable processes that represent the investor’s investment strategy and consumption strategy, respectively.
+Specifically, $\pi_t$ denotes the proportion of wealth invested in the risky stock and $c_t$ denotes the proportion of wealth consumed at time $t \in [0,T]$.
+The corresponding wealth process $X^{\pi, c}$ then evolves according to the SDE